semuxproject/semux-core/docs/Network-Protocol.md

 # Network Protocol

 Clients send messages to peers in order to interact with the blockchain.
-These can be divided into general peer messages, and messages that Validators use to forge new blocks.
+These can be divided into general peer messages, and consensus methods used by validators for forging blocks.

 Messages are written using the Semux [Message Encoding](./Message-Encoding.md) format.